estherDow/sequenceAll/README.md

 save state of all voices to nvm, so that info is available after you shut down :) to be done by implementing setGlob()

+successful use of async webserver could enable a super simple js gui, which sends ajax requests to keep itself updated. webapp needs to be served only once and could be ground for a lot of explorative testing.